notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 It currently has a reputation for a steep learning curve, but this blog series aims to help ease in new developers.
-I come from a Ruby web development background and this series will be aimed at developers with similar web development backgrounds.
+I come from a Ruby web development background and this series will be aimed at developers with similar backgrounds.

 [Rust]: https://www.rust-lang.org/en-US/